rruy/quake-log/README.md

 ```
 gem install quake-log-0.0.1.gem
 ```
-Now you can use in your terminal via irb.
+Now you can use lib in your terminal via irb.

 #### Run parser direct in your terminal command

-For return all information about games run command line
+For return all information about games run command line:
 ```
 $ ruby lib/main.rb
 ```